Capzay/snip/README.md

 ```
 save NAME VALUE    Save a snippet.
 If NAME already exists, its value is overwritten.
+snip save NAME     Get a snippet.
+If NAME doesnt exist, it displays so.
 ls                 List all saved snippets.
 find QUERY         Search snippets by name.
 Matches any snippet whose name contains QUERY.
 rm NAME            Delete a snippet by name.